imazen/imageflow/README.md

 2. Install [Git 64-bit](https://git-scm.com/download/win).
 3. `Run As Administrator` the [NASM 64-bit](http://www.nasm.us/pub/nasm/releasebuilds/2.12.02/win64/nasm-2.12.02-installer-x64.exe) installer - it will not prompt.
 4. Install [Rust 64-bit](https://static.rust-lang.org/rustup/dist/x86_64-pc-windows-msvc/rustup-init.exe) if you want 64-bit Imageflow or [Rust 32-bit](https://static.rust-lang.org/rustup/dist/i686-pc-windows-msvc/rustup-init.exe) if you don't.
-Install toolchain `nightly-2018-05-15` as the default, and confirm adding it to `PATH`.
+Install toolchain `beta` as the default, and confirm adding it to `PATH`.
 5. Open the command line and switch to this repository's root directory
 5. Edit `ci/wintools/SETUP_PATH.bat` to ensure that rust/cargo, nasm, git, and Git/mingw64/bin are all in `%PATH%`.
 7. Run `win_enter_env.bat` to start a sub-shell (edit it if you want a 32-bit build)